SoftUni-Internal/interactive-content/EN/05-Client-Side-Rendering/04-External-Templating-Library.md

 [slide hideTitle]

-# Directives: classes and classMap
+# Directives: Classes and ClassMap

 **Directives** are custom **functions** that **modify how lit-html renders values**.